kfr2/python-web-dev-box/README.md

 This project is released under the MIT License.
 Please see `LICENSE` for more information.

 ## Thanks
 This project is based off Julien Phalip's [djangoproject.com fork](https://github.com/jphalip/djangoproject.com/tree/vagrant) (vagrant branch).
+It furthermore appropriates components from [Rogelio Castillo's vagrant-postgrelsql](https://github.com/rogelio2k/vagrant-postgresql).